1EdTech/openbadges-specification/ob_v3p0/verification.md

    </div>
 1. Check the status:
    1. If the \`credentialStatus\` property is present, and the \`type\` of the [CredentialStatus](#credentialstatus) object is "1EdTechRevocationList", determine if the EndorsementCredential has been revoked as shown in [[[VCRL-10]]].
-   1. If the current date and time is before the \`issuanceDate\`, the EndorsementCredential is not yet valid.
+   1. If the current date and time is before the \`validFrom\`, the EndorsementCredential is not yet valid.
-   1. If the current date and time is after the \`expirationDate\`, the EndorsementCredential is expired.
+   1. If the current date and time is after the \`validUntil\`, the EndorsementCredential is expired.

 If all the above steps pass, the EndorsementCredential may be treated as verified.